About me

 RESEARCH

-More recenetly, I have become interested in the application of peptide mass fingerprinting (also known as ZooMS) for collagenous samples.
+More recently, I have become interested in the application of peptide mass fingerprinting (also known as ZooMS) for collagenous samples.
 I have been using ZooMS since 2015 to identify new hominin remains at prehistoric sites.

-While the majority of my work focuses on Pleistocene and early Holocene-age sites from Eurasia, I have worked on material from most corners of the planet, from northernmost Europe to South Africa, and from Siberia to Papua New Guinea.
+While the majority of my work focuses on Pleistocene and early Holocene-age sites from Eurasia, I have worked on sites from most corners of the planet, from northernmost Europe to South Africa, and from Siberia to Papua New Guinea.

 EDUCATION & CAREER